 By contrast, some laws contain no language indicating a requirement for intent on the part of the violator.
-In applying such laws to the facts, all that need be shown in order to show a violation of the law is that the regulated entity engaged in the prohibited conduct.
+In applying such laws to the facts, all that need be shown in order to show a violation of the law is that the regulated entity engaged in the prohibited conduct that is prohibited under state law.